oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ![Browser certificate error](images/browser-certificate-error.png "Browser certificate error")

     Despite the alarming message, it is expected in our case as we are using a self-signed TLS certificate.
-    In order to get past this error, we need to let the browser know we are aware of the risks.
+    To get past this error, we need to let the browser know we are aware of the risks.
 The solution is different for each browser:

     * On `Chromium` based browsers (such as `Chrome` or `Edge`): Click the `Advanced` button.
 If see a link similar to `Continue to 192.168.0.74 (unsafe)` at the bottom of the page, click this link.
 If you do not see such a link, while the error message is being displayed, click anywhere on the screen (not on any of the buttons) to set focus to the page and type: `thisisunsafe` (the words `this is unsafe` with no space between them).
     * On `FireFox`: Click the `Advanced...` button and then the `Accept the Risk and Continue` button.